poomelle/aspnet-qc-backend-demo/README.md

-# ChemsonLab API
+> ⚠️ **DEMO CODE NOTICE**
+> This is demonstration code for learning and testing purposes only.
+The application may not run properly in all environments due to missing dependencies, incomplete configuration, or placeholder values.
+This code is not intended for production use.

+## 📋 Overview
-A comprehensive laboratory management system API for chemical testing and quality control operations.
+Lab API is a comprehensive laboratory management system for chemical testing and quality control operations.
 This ASP.NET Core Web API provides endpoints for managing test results, batch operations, product specifications, and quality control processes.

-## 📋 Overview
-ChemsonLab API is designed to support laboratory operations including:
-- Test result management and analysis
-- Batch tracking and quality control
-- Product specification management
-- Machine and equipment monitoring
-- Report generation and COA (Certificate of Analysis)
-- Customer order management
-- Daily QC operations and KPI tracking

 ## 🏗️ Architecture
 The project follows a clean architecture pattern with: